b1n1yam/cinema_1888/README.md

 4. ### Code spiting
 In order to achieve some goal, an app has to perform a series of actions.
 These actions can be sometimes coupled and tied together.
-The project structure of this project is well formated for such convinences.
-The project is dicected in to sub components to achive a lessly coupled architecture and a readable code.
+The project structure of this project is well formatted for such conveniences.
+The project is dissected in to sub components to achieve a lesly coupled architecture and a readable code.

 5. ### User friendly Error handling
 Developing a local application doesn't need a complex error handling mechanism.
-But in the case of applications that work with a network layer, error handling is a  major consorn.
-Having this in mind, I have used advanced error handling mechanisms so that the user ecperience of the app is insured.
+But in the case of applications that work with a network layer, error handling is a  major concern.
+Having this in mind, I have used advanced error handling mechanisms so that the user experience of the app is insured.

 6. ### State management/ service locator
  The app uses the Get.It service locator package to manage states across the app

 7. ### Dynamic ui concept
- Beside using splited code, the app also introduce the concept of dynamic ui, i.e, rendering ui components based on a certain configuration.
+ Beside using splitted code, the app also introduce the concept of dynamic ui, i.e, rendering ui components based on a certain configuration.
 For instance ```pages/buy-ticket.dart``` file contains the logic for reserving seats.
 This component can have any amount of seats based on the ```xMax``` and ```yMax``` values.
 Thus, the section emphasizes a concept of dynamic UI forms by creating a mock server response.
 This also makes it easy to fetch these elements from an API.

 * The following code shows a snapshot of the vertical seat drawer function